MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

     main()
 ```

-As we did previously, edit `setup.py`, build the workspace and run our new node:
+As we did previously, add the new script's entrypoint in the `setup.py`, build the workspace and run our new node:
 ```bash
 ros2 run bme_ros2_tutorials_py py_publisher_oop
 ```

 ## Create a C++ publisher

 In ROS1 it was very straightforward to mix nodes written in different languages.
-In ROS2 although it's not impossible, it requires more manual editing of package metadata because we define for `ament` what is the package's build type.
-To keep it simple, let's create a new package, but [on this link](TODO:) you can see an example how to mix both python and C++ nodes within the same package.
+In ROS2, although it's not impossible, it requires more manual editing of package metadata because we define in advance for `ament` what is the package's build type.
+To keep it simple now, let's create a new package:

 ```bash
 ros2 pkg create --build-type ament_cmake bme_ros2_tutorials_cpp
 ```

+> [On this link](https://roboticsbackend.com/ros2-package-for-both-python-and-cpp-nodes/), you can see an example how to mix both python and C++ nodes within the same package.

 Let's create `publisher.cpp` in `src` folder of the new package, this follows the object-oriented patterns as our previous python node, including the ROS2 timer.
 This time we work with [the ROS2 C++ API](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Client-Libraries.html#the-rclcpp-package), `rclcpp`, the available API functions are pretty much identical to the `rclpy`.